nens/threedi-docs/over/d_threedi_versioning.rst

 The 3Di models are all located in a secure model database.
 The model database is a *repository* that tracks *revisions* of the uploaded models.
 Through a model page, the models from the model database can be made available in the 3Di portal (see :ref:`showing_model_in_portal`).

 In order to be able to extract the data from the model database, to adjust models and to upload the models again, TortoiseHG Workbench and QGIS are needed (see :ref:`before_you_begin`).
 TortoiseHG Workbench is used to retrieve the files from the 3Di models from the repository and place them locally on a computer.
-The model can be adjusted with the QGIS model schematisation and again uploaded to the repository using TortoiseHG.
+The model can be adjusted with the QGIS schematisation and again uploaded to the repository using TortoiseHG.

 The model database can be accessed via the Internet address `https://models.lizard.net <https://models.lizard.net>`_.
 After starting the model database website you can log in with the 3Di username and password.
 You will see the following page with a list of models that can be downloaded.